elaine-ran/sheet-music-ai/README.md

-# summer-project
+# Sheet Music AI

-Chloe and Elaine work on machine learning!
+Training AI models to extract key and time signatures from piano music!